hydroperx/tiles.js/README.md

 Group element:

+- Consists of:
-- Consists of a group label div and a group tiles div (where the floating tile elements go).
+  - A group label div (contains a group label text div)
+  - A group tiles div (where the tiles float).

 Tile element tag:

-- `button`, consisting of a content div where the user may apply custom transforms such as tilting.
+- A `button`, consisting of a content div where the user may apply custom transforms such as tilting.

 Tile element attribute: